Information for Health Professionals

 Perinatal Post-mortem Frequently Asked Questions

 A full post-mortem examination is of most benefit as it allows the pathologist to examine all of the organs of the baby.
-They can provide a very detailed report of any external or internal abnormalities, structural defects and organ growth, making available the maximum possible information.
-It is often a great help for parents when coming to terms with the death of their baby to feel that they, through their decision to permit a full post-mortem examination, are in possession of all the relevant facts that could possibly be known.
+A very detailed report of any external or internal abnormalities, structural defects and organ growth will be provided.
+It is often a great help for parents when coming to terms with the death of their baby to feel that they, through their decision to permit a full post-mortem examination, are in possession of all the relevant facts available.

 A full post-mortem includes an x-ray and photographs; these are taken to create a permanent record.
 At the time of the examination, the pathologist does a full external and internal examination.
 The face, limbs and hands are never cut.
-Each of the individual organs is examined, weighed and small samples from every organ are taken for microscopic examination, which are kept indefinitely as a permanent record.
-If necessary, small samples are taken for investigating infectious organisms or numerical chromosomal abnormalities.
+Each of the individual organs is examined, weighed and small samples from each organ are taken for microscopic examination, kept indefinitely as a permanent record.
+If necessary, small samples are taken for investigating infectious organisms or genetic testing.

-Whole major organs (eg: heart, brain, liver), are not retained without specific consent from the parents and then only for a limited time to allow full fixation and detailed examination before being returned to the body or disposed of in accordance with the parents’ wishes.
+Whole major organs (e.g. heart, brain, liver), are not retained without specific consent from the parents and then only for a limited time to allow full fixation and detailed examination before being returned to the body or disposed of in accordance with the parents’ wishes.
 The placenta, if received, is also examined at this time.
-All remaining tissues are returned to the body at the end of the examination for burial or cremation.

 This applies when there are restrictions placed on the examination.
-The extent of a limited post-mortem examination can vary and will include the examination involving only the areas selected by the parents in discussion with their doctor, the pathologist or the post-mortem coordinator.
+The extent of a limited post-mortem examination can vary and will include the examination involving only the areas selected by the parents in discussion with their doctor, the pathologist, or the post-mortem coordinator.
 The focus can be directed towards a specific problem that has been identified during pregnancy or after delivery, such as a heart defect or a specific abnormality of an organ.
-External, x-ray and placental examinations are also done and photographs are taken for the permanent record.

 Placenta only